hande-qmc/hande/documentation/users_guide/hubbard.rst

-hubbard_fciqmc can currently perform Full Configuration Interaction (FCI) and Full Configuration Interaction Quantum Monte Carlo calculations of the Hubbard model using either the real space or momentum space formulation.
+hubbard_fciqmc can currently perform Full Configuration Interaction (FCI) and Full Configuration Interaction Quantum Monte Carlo calculations of the Hubbard model using either the real space or momentum space formulation, and can also perform FCIQMC for the Heisenberg model.

-Full and Lanczos diagonalisation methods are implemented using external libraries (lapack/scalapack and TRLan respectively) and can be performed in both serial and parallel.
+Full and Lanczos diagonalisation methods are implemented for the Hubbard model using external libraries (lapack/scalapack and TRLan respectively) and can be performed in both serial and parallel.
 Lanczos diagonalisation can be performed with or without precomputing the Hamiltonian matrix.